-Parentification is role reversal in which children take on responsibilities that are traditionally assigned to adults, such as taking care of their parents and other family members’ emotional or physical needs.
+Parentification is a process of role reversal that involves children taking on responsibilities that were previously the responsibilities of adults, such as caring for their parents and other family members.

-In order to accommodate and care for the physical or emotional needs of the parent, a parentified child sacrifices their own needs for attention, comfort, and guidance.
+To accommodate the needs of others, a parentified child sacrifices their own needs for attention, comfort, and guidance.

 What are the types of parentification

-There are two forms of parentification in family – emotional and instrumental parentification.
+There are two different types of parentification – emotional parentification and instrumental parentification.

-In emotional parentification, the child is responsible for helping the parent regulate their emotions.
-Parentified children take on these extra emotional responsibilities in a parentified role, which are unrelated to day-to-day activities.
+In emotional parentification, the child becomes responsible for helping the parent manage their emotions.

-Instrumental parentification occurs when the child is responsible for running the household and meeting the family’s daily needs, such as grocery shopping, cooking, and house cleaning.
+In instrumental parentification, the child becomes responsible for running the household and meeting the family’s daily needs, such as grocery shopping, cooking, and house cleaning.

 - Both parents working

-- Mental health or psychiatric illness such as depression, mood disorders, personality disorders6
+- Mental health disorders such as personality disorders 7

 - Marital distress